 Seeking damages, with or without a civil trial attorney, is intended to compensate the injured victim for anything they lost because of the accident or injury.
 Another way to view a personal injury claim is an attempt to make someone”whole” again–as much as possible–through the use of the civil court system.

-Some damages are easy to put a value on, like the cost of a car or the cost of a surgery.
-They can be proven with receipt and medical bills.
+Some damages are easy to put a value on, like the cost of a car or the cost of surgery.
+They can be proven with receipts and medical bills.
 But other damages, known as general damages, are harder to place a monetary value on because they are abstract concepts, like pain and suffering.
 For example, how much is being able to hold your grandchild worth to you?
 What would someone have to pay you to never be able to have sex again?

 Here are some common damages found in different types of personal injury cases: